By: Justin Vanhartingsveldt, Co-President & Co-Founder, SalesEvolve

 It is a fact that customers are influenced to buy—or to continue buying—in every step of their customer journey (pre-sale and post-sale).
 Good experiences build your chances of earning repeat business.
 Bad experiences push customers away.
 Neutral experiences leave you vulnerable.
 As a result, everything you produce and every engagement with the customer will shape their experience.
 It will also help them decide whether to do business with you.

-How are people influenced to buy from you?
+Where are people influenced to buy from you?

 Common areas where people are influenced in their decisions to buy from you include: